sassoftware/viya-apps-serverless-score/README.md

 ---
 The serverless function can be used to score when the scoring code is:

-1. A datastep code deployed as a codeTable on a cas server
+1. A datastep code or ds2 code deployed as a codeTable on a cas server

 2. An astore that is deployed on a cas server

-3. (TBD): Accessing model published to a Micro Analytic Service
+3. Accessing model published to a Micro Analytic Service or CAS destination

 ---

 ## Repository

-The code is available at <https://github.com/sassoftware/restaf-demos/packages/serverless-score>
+The code is available at <https://github.com/sassoftware/viya-apps-serverless-score>

 ## Configuration